prcastro/udacity-machine-learning/Capstone/capstone_report.md

  We proceeded to check whether feature normalization would affect performance (notebook \#7), and found that neither Standard Scaling, Robust Scaling, Max-Abs Scaling nor Min-Max Scaling lead to any improvements on this particular dataset.
 The same can be said about dimensionality reduction algorithms like PCA and truncated SVD (notebook \#8).

 As the last step, we performed the implementation of a bagging ensemble model, so that our best solutions would be combined to create a better model.
+This was done by simply weighting the NNs, XGBs and Gradient Boosting scores with 0.4, 0.4 and 0.2 respectively.
+This tuning was done by either hand and by using a logistic regression on top of the scores.
+However, those hand-made values ended-up having the best score on the test set.
 The improvement with this technique was sensible, increasing predictive power while reducing overfitting.

 <!-- In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
 For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
 Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
 Questions to ask yourself when writing this section:
 - _Has an initial solution been found and clearly reported?_